CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 1.  [ ] Add "Waiting for wallet user's approval" popup and "Sending transaction" popup and "Transaction result [eg fail\success]" popup messages.
 2.  [ ] Wrap the Deployment component in a floating frame to enhance its visual presentation and accessibility.
 3.  [ ] Wallet auto open on tab redirect [happend only on chrome, tested only with Braavos so test with ArgentX].
-4.  [ ] Create a new "Contract Actions" tab and write under Current Task a contract actions functions methods to it(add future task to add custom contract after).
+4.  [x] Create a new "Contract Actions" tab.
 5.  [ ] Fix "No fail" transaction in: Starknet-ERC20-Deployer/src/tabs/deploy/hooks/useDeploymentEffect.ts - deploymentData function.
 6.  [ ] Disable button when sending transaction.
 7.  [ ] Pop the hover message when blocked Deploy button is pressed.